RengaSoftware/ModelExplorer/Readme.md

 About
 -----

-This plugin allows you to browse Renga model, obtain the object parameters and quantities, change values of custom user-defined object attributes, set visibility state to model objects, select model object from browser.
+This plugin allows you to browse Renga building model and assembly models, obtain parameters and quantities of the object, style, material etc., change values of user-defined object properties, set visibility state to model objects, select model object from the tree view.

-How to make plugin working
+How to install the plugin
 -----

 1. Open Renga installation folder.